 - We believe that in order to eradicate FGC, responses must be holistic, community-based and led, culturally sensitive and delivered in a sexual and reproductive health context.

 - We provide community education and professional development on FGC including how to manage the sexual and reproductive health problems it may cause and support and referral for those affected.

-As part of the this work, WHIN has been pleased to develop, produce and distribute new FGC fact sheets, which can be accessed in the FGC page of this website’s ‘Resources’ section.
+As part of this work, WHIN has been pleased to develop, produce and distribute FGC fact sheets, which can be accessed on the Sexual and Reproductive Health Resources page.

 WHIN delivers FGC professional education sessions to clinicians and allied health staff, for example at Northern Hospital and Craigieburn Health Services.
-The sessions focus on culturally sensitive service provision and the key health issues that women who have been impacted by the practice may experience.
+The sessions focus on culturally sensitive service provision and the key health issues that women and gender-diverse people who have been impacted by the practice may experience.